DIAGNOSIS OF PARKINSON'S DISEASE

 The PDQL is a self administered measure that contains 37 items contained in four sub-scales : parkinsonian symptoms, systemic symptoms, social functioning.
 An overall scale can be derived, with a higher score indicating better perceived quality of life.
 For the questionnaire go to the PDQL.

 A SPECT scan is a type of nuclear imaging test, which means it uses a radioactive substance and a special camera to create three-dimensional images that show how your organs work.

 an accurate aid in diagnosing Parkinson's Disease as it can show decreased

-work.
+dopamine activity.
 Most SPECT scans involve two steps : receiving a radioactive dye and using

 a SPECT machine to scan a specific area of the body.
 Before undergoing the SPECT

 scan, patients receive a radioactive substance through an injection or through